-Element 3 of the Global Health Distinction Track
+Element 2 of the Global Health Distinction Track

 The University of Arizona global health course, begun in 1982 and revised annually, is a multidisciplinary, case-based, problem-solving course preparing clinical students and residents for health care experiences in developing countries.
-Other health professionals with clinical experience in any medical or public health field may apply as well.

 We believe this is one of the most specific and useful preparations for North American senior medical students, residents, and public health students planning a field experience in a developing nation.
 Our commitment is to evidence-based clinical and public health - with most of the content derived from WHO and international sources.

-Global Health: Clinical & Community Care (MED896A, FCM596A, CPH596A)
+Global Health: Clinical & Community Care (MED896A)

 Description: Providing the core content needed to serve wisely abroad, this full-time, 3-week course functions either as a free-standing course or within a global health track at your home institution.
 This is a practical, intensive course for senior medical students, residents, physicians, nurses and other clinical care professionals and students.